Identification of highly conserved, serotype-specific dengue virus sequences: implications for vaccine design

 Chong L. C., Khan A. M.

-• Keywords: Dengue virus, Cross-reactivity, Serotype-specific, Sequence conservation, Entropy, Mutual information, Immune targets, Vaccine design, T-CELL RESPONSES, PEPTIDE, CD4(+), RECOGNITION, MECHANISMS, EPITOPES, BINDING, DATABASE, TCR
+• Anahtar Kelimeler: Dengue virus, Cross-reactivity, Serotype-specific, Sequence conservation, Entropy, Mutual information, Immune targets, Vaccine design, T-CELL RESPONSES, PEPTIDE, CD4(+), RECOGNITION, MECHANISMS, EPITOPES, BINDING, DATABASE, TCR

 Background: The sequence diversity of dengue virus (DENV) is one of the challenges in developing an effective vaccine against the virus.
 Highly conserved, serotype-specific (HCSS), immune-relevant DENV sequences are attractive candidates for vaccine design, and represent an alternative to the approach of selecting pan-DENV conserved sequences.
 The former aims to limit the number of possible cross-reactive epitope variants in the population, while the latter aims to limit the cross-reactivity between the serotypes to favour a serotype-specific response.
 Herein, we performed a large-scale systematic study to map and characterise HCSS sequences in the DENV proteome.